Closed-Form Approximation of the Total Variation Proximal Operator: Approximating Total Variation

-Proposition~\ref{prop: main prop}\,(a) indicates that the operator decreases the TV function, meaning $\approxTV$ serves as a valid descent direction for TV.
-However, it does not necessarily provide the optimal descent direction that would be obtained from the true proximal operator of $\TV$.
-The second part of Proposition~\ref{prop: main prop} demonstrates that the operator functions as a perturbed proximal operator of TV.
+The first part of Proposition~\ref{prop: main prop} demonstrates that the operator functions as a perturbed proximal operator of TV.
 Specifically, the output of the operator is equivalent to applying the true proximal operator of TV to a perturbed input vector $\zbm$, modified by a vector $\deltabm$.
 Notably, the norm of the perturbation $\|\deltabm\|_2$ is bounded and can be controlled by adjusting $\tau$.
 From the optimality condition for the proximal operator of true TV regularizer $\prox_{ \tau \TV }(\zbm)$, there is the following well known relationship

-The third part of Proposition~\ref{prop: main prop} establishes an analogous connection for the closed-form approximate operator, characterized using the $\epsilon$-subdifferential from Definition~\ref{def: epsilon subdifferential}, where $\epsilon$ is controlled by the proximal scaling parameter $\tau$.
+The second part of Proposition~\ref{prop: main prop} establishes an analogous connection for the closed-form approximate operator, characterized using the $\epsilon$-subdifferential from Definition~\ref{def: epsilon subdifferential}, where $\epsilon$ is controlled by the proximal scaling parameter $\tau$.

 Overall, Proposition~\ref{prop: main prop} implies that the $\approxh$ from Proposition~\ref{prop: proximal of another function} can be seen as an approximation of the true TV function $\TV$ with controllable accuracy.
 Notably, by reducing $\tau$, one can achieve an arbitrarily close approximation to the true TV proximal operator.
-Therefore, our theoretical result supports the use of $\approxTV$ as an approximation of $\prox_{\tau \TV}(\zbm)$. \begin{corollary} For any $\tau>0$ and for any $\zbm \in \R^{\sizeConst}$
+Therefore, our theoretical result supports the use of $\approxTV$ as an approximation of $\prox_{\tau \TV}(\zbm)$.

-\end{corollary} Corollary~\ref{corollary: bounded output} states that the $\ell_2$ difference between the true TV proximal operator and the approximate operator $\approxTV$ has a bounded distance.
 As the accuracy of the operator is controlled by $\tau$, it might initially appear that it would only be effective for problems with a very small regularization parameter $\lambda$ for TV.
 However, this is not the case when $\approxTV$ is used within iterative algorithms such as APGM and ADMM.
 As shown in Algorithms~\ref{alg: approx APGM} and~\ref{alg: approx ADMM}, the shrinkage parameter for $\approxTV$ is set by $\tau = \gamma \lambda$.
 Thus, one can enhance accuracy by adjusting $\gamma $ rather than altering the TV regularization parameter $\lambda$ .
 For APGM, $\gamma$ represents the step size, while for ADMM, $ \gamma$ serves as the penalty parameter in the augmented Lagrangian.